 Craig and Kenyatta Futterman

-Resident Masters — International House
+Resident Deans — International House

 Craig and Kenyatta Futterman have spent many years surrounded by and engaged with University of Chicago students—Craig as a clinical professor at the Law School and Kenyatta first as an academic adviser in the College and now as the youth program coordinator within the Department of Safety & Security’s Office of Risk Management.
 The couple hopes their new role as Resident Masters in International House will “keep us connected, young, challenged at all times, and learning at all times,” Craig says.